-f A two-sided formula, if X is a data.frame.
-The left part correspond to class learnind An index vector specifying the observations that belong to the learning set.
-May be missing; in that case, the learning set consists of all observations and predelta The shrinkage intensity for the class centroids - a hyperparameter that must be tuned.
-The default 0.5 not necessarily produces good results.

-models a logical value indicating whether the model object shall be returned scdaCMA 83
+learnind An index vector specifying the observations that belong to the learning set.
+May be missing; in that case, the learning set consists of all observations and predictions are made on the learning set. delta The shrinkage intensity for the class centroids - a hyperparameter that must be tuned.
+The default 0.5 not necessarily produces good results. models a logical value indicating whether the model object shall be returned Currently unused argument.